Teach English Abroad In Spain

 - Flights.

-- Cost of Spanish education visa and ongoing education courses.
+- Cost of Spanish education visa.

 - Application for teaching authorization.